WaqasHusain/aws_project2/README.md

 AWS Glue: Provides ETL capabilities to extract, transform, and load data into a usable format for analysis.
 [ETL/Big Data] Amazon QuickSight: Offers interactive dashboards and reports for real-time data visualization.
 [Analytics] IAM Roles and Policies: Ensures secure access to S3, Lambda, Glue, and QuickSight.
 [Permissions]

+Steps to be performed are below.

+Setup and configuration
+Data ingestion and preprocessing
+Data transformation with AWS Glue
+Data visualization with Amazon Quicksight

+This project is estimated to take about 3-4 hours with a Cost: $0.50-$1